Code-Institute-Submissions/mariodragun-Milestone-3-Code-Institute_SepResub/readme.md

 - Register account

-- Press Button New
+- Press button New

-- Select Create a New App, enter the app name and select region
+- Select create a New App, enter the app name and select region

 - Press Resource and connect with database